google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Barbecue Alarm

-When the grill food reaches the preset temperature, the smartphone will alarm you at the end of the grilling process.
-At that point, please remove the food & remove the probe from the oven immediately.
+When the grilled food reaches the preset temperature, the smartphone will alarm you at the end of the grilling process.
+At that point, please remove the food & and the probe from the oven.

 Bluetooth Disconnection Alarm

-When the Bluetooth connection between the smartphone and therefore the probe is interrupted, an alarm message will crop up to remind you to stay the smartphone closer to the probe within 2 minutes so as not to affect your grilling process.
+When the Bluetooth connection between the smartphone and the probe is interrupted, an alarm message will pop up to remind you to keep the smartphone closer to the probe within 2 minutes to avoid affecting your grilling process.

 How to Wash